The Taubin automatic grenade launcher was a unique weapon well ahead of its time.

 It was also offered as a secondary armament for riverine and naval crafts and as an air-to-ground weapon for attack planes (modified for belt feed).
 However, it did not succeed in any of these roles, being too complex, expensive and fragile.

-In the infantry support role it lost to the 50mm mortar which was more than three times lighter, a lot less expensive and much more reliable, while also firing a more powerful bomb.
-It did have a somewhat shorter range and slower rate of fire though.
+In the infantry support role Taubin grenade launcher has lost trials to the 50mm mortar which was more than three times lighter, a lot less expensive and much more reliable, while also firing a more powerful bomb.
+Mortar did have a somewhat shorter range and slower rate of fire, though.

 Like the grenade launcher, Taubin aircraft guns proved to be extremely under-developed, fragile and unreliable.
 This put an end to the development of this weapon, and the concept of an AGL was resurrected in the USSR only during the late 1960’s, with the introduction of the noticeably simpler and much more reliable AGS-17.